open-craft/xblock-poll/README.md

 Polls may have several customizations.
 Feedback may be added to a poll for display after the user has submitted their answer.
 Answers may have images associated with them.
-The question, feedback, and answers are all permitted to contain [Markdown](http://daringfireball.net/projects/markdown/syntax) (as well as arbitrary HTML) and so may be customized in the studio (as discussed in the next chapter).
+The question, feedback, and answers are all permitted to contain [Markdown](http://daringfireball.net/projects/markdown/syntax) (as well as arbitrary HTML) and so maybe customized in the studio (as discussed in the next chapter).

 Here is an example of a poll that uses markdown in the question and the answers, and which uses images for each of the answers: